 Physical stress like over-exercising and under-eating aren't the only causes of hormonal hijinx.
 "If somebody is under a great deal of emotional stress, it can affect the brain function responsible for hormonal regulation," Millheiser comments.
 That can include anxiety, work pressures, or even an intense life event like a move or breakup.
 Hormones can be sensitive to all those factors.

 Millheiser encourages us to consider medication as a cause of hormonal changes and missed periods—and birth control definitely counts as medication.
 Some folks who take birth control pills regularly might get a really light period or no period at all during their placebo week.
 (Or, obviously, you could be skipping your sugar pills so you don't get a period on purpose.)
-Missed periods also commonly happen with hormonal or copper IUDs and, as long as you're sure you're not pregnant, should be no cause for concern.
+Missed periods also commonly happen with hormonal IUDs and, as long as you're sure you're not pregnant, should be no cause for concern.

 A microadenoma is a benign (read: noncancerous) tumor in the pituitary gland of the brain that causes an overproduction of the hormone prolactin, which causes a suppression of regular hormonal function, and sometimes people who have these benign tumors lose their periods, Millheiser explains.
 Microadenomas are actually surprisingly common (they affect about one in six of the general population), but the ones that require surgery to fix are rarer, affecting more like one in 1000.
 Though these slightly more serious tumors don't happen as often, Millheiser says they're definitely still one of the first things screened for when someone comes in with a missed period (caused by something other than pregnancy).